Duijndam-Dev/TopoLib/Readme.md

 ![image-20211217111622793](Typora/image-20211217111622793.png)

-There is an explanation of the purpose of each variable, in this case **SourceCrs** is highlighted.
+There is an explanation of the purpose of each variable, in this example **SourceCrs** is highlighted.
 Clicking `Help on this function` will bring up the precompiled help file with extra information on how to use this function.